Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Introduction

-Several approaches for stabilizing a humanoid have been proposed that can be categorized into three major categories.
+To achieve the versatility as intended, we investigated the fundamental aspect of learning balance recovery strategies.
+Humans combine a set of strategies (e.g. moving arms, ankles, hips, taking a step, etc.) to regain the balance after facing an external disturbance.
+They rely on past experiences to improve their methods.
+Moreover, we investigated existing biped robot locomotion frameworks.
+Despite their stability have been improved significantly but they are not stable and safe enough to be utilised in our daily-life environments.
+Several approaches for stabilising a biped robot have been proposed that can be categorised into three major categories.
 In the remainder of this section, these categories will be introduced and some recent works in each category will be briefly reviewed.